WAVE OF CIVIL UNREST IN THE UNITED STATES LEADS TO CHANGES IN BODY ARMOR

 This most recent ambush and pre-planned attacks on law enforcement officers across the United States really display the lack of adequate body armor being actively worn or even available to the uniformed Patrol Officers.
 The subsequent civil unrest that ensued in several large cities across various states became a catalyst event as the pre-planned attacks seem to be on the rise.
-All of these attacks are being carried out by a variety of protestors armed with a variety of long guns that pose a challenge to the current "standard issued" concealable armored vest IIA police officers are equipped with.
+All of these attacks are being carried out by a variety of protesters armed with a variety of long guns that pose a challenge to the current "standard issued" concealable armored vest IIA police officers are equipped with.
 Being outgunned and out protected by the suspects they face is turning into a serious problem - one that is not acceptable anymore in Law Enforcement.

 The latest increase in police shooting incidents has led to police departments across the States to budget in upgrades and updates of the body armor used from the standard issued IIA to IIIA.
 The latter providing the highest blunt trauma protection rating in soft body armor and the best for very high-risk situations involving uncommon or unusual threats.